frugalware/frugalware.gitlab.io/content/package/cln.md

 reverse_depends = "['ginac', 'libqalculate', 'plasma-workspace']"
 license = "GPL"
 +++
-CLN is a library for efficient computations with all kinds of numbers in arbitrary precision."
+CLN is a library for efficient computations with all kinds of numbers in arbitrary precision.

 {{< files text="show files" >}}* /usr/bin/pi
 * /usr/include/cln/cln.h